loveemu/psf-drivers/snsf/namco/blue-crystral-rod-snsf.md

 	STX $B4
 	JSR $A17D

-	; param 2: sound data index to load (to disable, use the same value as param 1) LDA #$00
+	; param 2: sound data offset (multiple of 3) to load (to disable, use the same value as param 1) LDA #$00
 	XBA
 	LDA $836D